 The HCI community has long advocated for AI that enhances rather than replaces human capabilities~\cite{10.1145/3544548.3580959}.
 Our findings extend this debate by showing how the line between enhancement and replacement is inseparable from the quality of manager–worker relationships.
 Participants judged the value of Manager Clone Agents less by efficiency alone than by whether these systems strengthened or weakened the bonds between humans.
-Importantly, we found sometimes managers and workers often imagined enhancement in different terms, reflecting their divergent stakes in organizational life.
+Importantly, we found that sometimes managers and workers often imagined enhancement in different terms, reflecting their divergent values and stakes in organizational life.

-For managers, enhancement meant receiving support that extended their capacity without threatening authority or identity.
-M9 expressed her wish for the agent to help her \textit{“be a better manager,”} for instance by reminding her when she was \textit{“over budget”} or helping her track priorities, rather than taking over leadership itself.
-Similarly, M11 stressed that the agent should remain in a service role, \textit{“approving a travel request if a boss is unavailable,”} but not as \textit{“always pointing fingers.”} M8 echoed this distinction, noting she was comfortable when the system was \textit{“clarifying what’s already there,”} but grew uneasy when it began \textit{“creating new responses,”} since that crossed into authorship and identity.
+For managers, enhancement meant extending their capacity without threatening authority or identity.
+M17 expressed her wish for the agent to help her \textit{“be a better manager,”} for example, by reminding her when she was \textit{“over budget”} or helping her track priorities, rather than taking over leadership itself.
+Similarly, M19 stressed that the agent should remain in a service role, \textit{“approving travel requests when a boss is unavailable”} but not \textit{“always pointing fingers.”} M16 echoed this distinction, noting that she was comfortable when the system was \textit{“clarifying what’s already there,”} but grew uneasy when it began \textit{“creating new responses,”} since that crossed into authorship and identity.

-Workers, by contrast, emphasized enhancement as a way to maintain access and grow.
-W3 imagined using a Manager Clone Agent to manage emotions before approaching her boss: when she feared she might \textit{“lose control”} in a heated moment, the agent could help frame her message more constructively.
-W8 described the agent as \textit{“an extension of the manager”} that could provide information or quick decisions while still leaving escalation to the human manager.
+For workers, enhancement meant maintaining access to the leadership while buffering the potential conflicts.
+W7 imagined using a Manager Clone Agent to manage emotions before approaching her boss: when she feared she might \textit{“lose control”} in a heated moment, the agent could help frame her message more constructively.
+W15 described the agent as \textit{“an extension of the manager”} that could provide information or quick decisions while still leaving the escalation to the human manager.
 For workers, enhancement thus meant greater availability and emotional scaffolding, rather than authority protection.